Inverness’ investment philosophy is grounded in the following

 Platform Investment Strategy

-Inverness often invests in platform businesses with strong management
+Inverness often invests in platform businesses with strong

-opportunities and value-accretive strategic, follow-on acquisitions.
+in organic growth opportunities and strategic, follow-on

-These follow-on investments, coupled with organic growth, enable
+acquisitions.
+These follow-on investments, coupled with

 Partnership with Management

-Inverness believes that it is important to establish a close
+Inverness believes that it is important to establish a

-is Inverness’ experience that significant ownership by
+is completed.
+It is Inverness’ experience that significant

 Conservative Capital Structures

-Inverness is primarily focused on superior, risk-adjusted capital
+Inverness is primarily focused on capital appreciation

-appreciation for its principals’ and investors’
+for its principals’ and investors’ capital

-capital over the longer term.
+over the longer term.
 As such, Inverness uses leverage

 cautiously, generally capitalizing initial platform investments

-predominantly with equity, leaving ample flexibility for growth,
+predominantly with equity, leaving ample flexibility for

-follow-on acquisitions and potential economic disruptions.
+growth, follow-on acquisitions and potential economic

 Disciplined,